anky2k/web-starter-kit/README.md

 ```
 docker run -it --rm webapp-1.0 /bin/ash
 ```

-## Example

-The example in this repo lists few github repos and there details in 2 different routes.
-We are following the nextjs routing way of defining files / folders in pages folder.
-This example shows a static route and a dynamic route.
-The example setup enables us to pre render stuff and create a static bundle with npm run export (a route like repos) where the page structure is already known and probably even data is available before time.

 ## state management

 Not every app is reactive in nature, a lot f times the idea is to pull data and render.
 Data can be categorised in two parts